Complete Dynamic Logic of Communicating Hybrid Programs: Introduction

 \paragraph{Summary}

 The article presents \dLCHP, a \emph{dynamic logic} for reasoning about parallel interactions of communicating hybrid systems.
-The core contribution is \dLCHP's \emph{compositional, sound, and complete} proof calculus based on a graceful emebdding of ac-reasoning into Pratt-Segerberg's well-established proof system for dynamic logic.
+The core contribution is \dLCHP's \emph{compositional, sound, and complete} proof calculus based on a graceful embedding of ac-reasoning into Pratt-Segerberg's well-established proof system for dynamic logic.
 This development enables purely specification-based compositional reasoning but also intensifies the question whether the calculus is strong enough to prove all properties of parallel hybrid systems.
-Beyond previous work \cite{Brieger2023} this article gives a positive answer and proves completeness.
-To the best of our knowledge, \dLCHP is the first complete and compostional logic for parallel hybrid systems, and the first complete dynamic logic, \iest covering liveness modalities, for ac-reasoning.
+To the best of our knowledge, \dLCHP is the first logic for parallel hybrid systems that is complete \emph{and} compositional, and the first complete dynamic logic for ac-reasoning.
+The article makes the following individual contributions:

+\begin{enumerate}[resume, label=(\roman*)] \item We refine \dLCHP's proof calculus \cite{Brieger2023} to achieve completeness and prove its soundness.
+This includes a more liberal side condition for the parallel injection axiom, and new complete axioms for the ac-diamond.
+The resulting calculus is modular and truly achieves only-by-specification compositional reasoning

+\item \dLCHP is proven complete relative to \comFOD, the first-order logic of communication traces and differential equations.
+This yields a comprehensive characterization of all dynamical effects of parallel hybrid systems.

+\item By a provable equitranslation from \comFOD to FOD, \dLCHP becomes relatively complete for FOD.
+This proof-theoretically fully aligns \dLCHP and \dL, and shows that reasoning about parallel hybrid systems is possible to the same extent as reasoning about hybrid systems or differential equation properties. \end{enumerate}

 \paragraph{Outline}